Bhawna203/user-image-blog/README.md

 # user-image-blog
-I created this website using html-css-javascript
+I developed this website using html-css-javascript